KristiyanDinev/PromisesDiscordBot/README.md

 ## Admins

 Admins get DMs from the bot for their executed admin commands.
 In that way you can't hide anything and you don't expose something.

+There is one admin by default every time the program starts.
+It is hardcoded in the source code.

 - `!reload` - Reloads the promises and reminder.